How to Grow and Care for Hollyhocks

 This post may contain affiliate links at no cost to you.
 Read my very boring disclosure for more information.

 Hollyhocks are one of those flowers that instantly evoke a sense of nostalgia.
 Their tall, colorful spikes feel right at home along fences, brick walls, and garden paths, giving a cottage garden its classic charm.
-On our brick homestead, I’ve learned that growing hollyhocks doesn’t have to be complicated—they’re forgiving, resilient, and full of personality.
+On my brick homestead, I’ve learned that how to grow and care for hollyhocks doesn’t have to be complicated—they’re forgiving, resilient, and full of personality!

 Planting hollyhocks is just the beginning.
 With a little support, occasional pruning, and attention to soil and sun, these flowers can thrive for years, reseeding themselves to create a natural, layered look.
 They reward patience with stunning blooms that make a garden feel timeless.
+This perennial hollyhock growing guide will help you enjoy healthy plants and gorgeous blooms season after season.

 Hollyhocks vs Marshmallows